LJaffeux/SAFIRE_ATR_wind_investigation/README.md

    ```bash
    jupyter notebook
    ```
-   Open any notebook in the `/notebooks/` directory to begin exploring the data.
+   Open any notebook in the `/notebooks/` directory to begin.

 # Notebooks Overview